Hyundai Sonata: Australia

 The DN8 Sonata was released in Australia in 2021, after a two-year break of the nameplate in the country.
 It is only available in performance-focused N Line model with the 2.5-liter turbocharged gasoline engine and 8 speed dual clutch automatic gearbox.

 Pakistan

 In July 2021, Hyundai Nishat Motors commenced the local assembly of Sonata in Pakistan.
 It comes in two variants: 2.0 L and 2.5 L. The 2.0 L variant comes with the Smartstream G2.0 MPi engine while the 2.5 L variant comes with the Smartstream G2.5 MPi engine.

-In January 2025, Pakistani assembled facelift Sonata N-Line was introduced.
+In January 2025, the facelift Sonata N-Line was introduced and is assembled locally in Pakistan.
 Pakistan is the only country where the new Sonata facelift was introduced directly with a N-Line model.